-Economics – Microeconomics, macroeconomics, economic principles and theories, business administration graduates with degrees majoring in economics are sharp at economic forecasting and analysis.
+Economics – Microeconomics, macroeconomics, economic principles, and theories, business administration graduates with degrees majoring in economics are sharp at economic forecasting and analysis.
 These are essential skills in keeping up with business and economic trends.

 Finance – Finance deals with responsibilities such as risk management, statistics, portfolio management, and earnings projection.
-Finance as a major helps companies invest wisely and make smart decisions with their money, where it goes and how it continues to grow for the progress of the company.
+Finance as a major helps companies invest wisely and make smart decisions with their money, where it goes, and how it continues to grow for the progress of the company.

-Healthcare Management – Becoming a healthcare manager means ensuring operational excellence of healthcare facilities to benefit the business, its people, and end-users.
+Healthcare Management – Becoming a healthcare manager means ensuring the operational excellence of healthcare facilities to benefit the business, its people, and end-users.
 As a constantly evolving industry, healthcare requires trained professionals to resolve everyday challenges and provide first-rate services.

 Human Resources – The work environment is challenging, which is why experts like human resource managers are needed to assist in staff recruitment and training, policy implementation, and other business processes within a private business or top-earning organization.
 In this type of Business Administration degree, you will need to develop your people skills and leadership.

 Marketing – Similar to advertising, marketing concentrates on strategies for gaining buyers to many feature products to quirky items or niches.
 This field demands plenty of research and techniques for business success despite tough competition.